bernardoseven/Sample-App/README.md

 The plan is to make a rember_digest attribute in the db, with the migration this is already solve, but for the cookie, we need to make a method "user.remember_token" that will be in the cookie and not in the db.
+An example of a persistent session(lasting 20 years) using a cookie would be: cookies[:remember_token] = {value: remember_token, expires: 20.years.from_now.utc}.
+This pattern is so common that Rails has a special permament method: cookies.permanent[:remember_token] = remember_token
+To store the user's id in the cookie, we could follow the pattern used with the session method using something like cookies[:user_id] = user.id, but this is insecure because places the id as plain text.
+To avoid this problem, we'll use a signed cookie, wich securely encrypts the cookie before placing it on the browser like below: cookies.signed[:user_id] = user.id because we want the user id to be paired with the permanent remember token, we should make it permament as well, this can be done chaining the signed and permanent methods: cookies.permanent.signed[:user_id] = user.id
+After the cookies are set, we can retrieve the user in subsequent page views with code like:
+User.find_by(id: cookies.signed[:user_id]) where cookies.signed[:user_id] automatically
+decrypts the user id cookie.
+We can then use bcrypt to verify that cookies[:remember_token] matches the remember_digest already generated.
 **********************************
 **********************************
 **********************************